-In a Unix environment, the simplest way to configure explicit synchronization is by using the ?contrib/trac-svn-hook script. trac-svn-hook starts trac-admin asynchronously to avoid slowing the commit and log editing operations.
+In a Unix environment, the simplest way to configure explicit synchronization is by using the contrib/trac-syn-hook script. trac-syn-hook starts trac-admin asynchronously to avoid slowing the commit and log editing operations.
 The script comes with a number of safety checks and usage advice.
-Output is written to a log file with prefix svn-hooks- in the environment log directory, which can make configuration issues easier to debug.
+Output is written to a log file with prefix syn-hooks- in the environment log directory, which can make configuration issues easier to debug.